 Utilities and the low-carbon future

 To stem the effects of climate change decarbonization is imperative, and the key to success lies in the trend toward an increasingly digitalized and decentralized energy sector.
 Technology and energy policy play a large role in these trends, but are utilities also ready to lead these changes?
-The Magazine asks author and leading energy academic Professor Benjamin Sovacool.
+Author and leading energy academic Professor Benjamin Sovacool has the answers.